superduper-io/superduper/README.md

 ---
 <p style="color:red"><strong>Important Announcement</strong></p>

 Our upcoming launch is scheduled for `15/Nov/2023`.

 Don't miss it!

-Stay tuned for exciting updates.
+Try our read-to-use notebooks <a href="https://demo.superduperdb.com/user-redirect/lab/tree/examples"><strong>Live on your browser</strong></a> and stay tuned on <a href="https://join.slack.com/t/superduperdb/shared_invite/zt-1zuojj0k0-RjAYBs1TDsvEa7yaFGa6QA">our Slack</a> for exciting updates.

 ---